UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ### Process

+We have three branches linked to environments: dev, staging, and main.
+Committing to any of these will trigger a release to the relevant environment.

 For normal development:
-- Create a branch from main
+- Create a branch from dev
 - Make changes on the branch
-- Raise a PR back to main once the feature is complete
+- Raise a PR to dev once the feature is complete
-- If the PR is accepted merge the branch into main
+- If the PR is accepted merge the branch into dev and check it works
+- When we are ready for UAT merge dev into staging

 Doing a release:
-- Create a release branch from main
-- Deploy this branch to an environment
+- Confirm the current version of staging has passed UAT
-- Run manual tests against this environment and gain sign-off to deploy
+- Gain sign-off to deploy
-- Merge the branch into production
+- Merge staging into main

 For critical bug fixes on production
-- Create a branch from production
+- Create a branch from main
 - Make changes on the branch
-- Raise a PR back to production once the bug is fixed
+- Raise a PR back to main once the bug is fixed
-- If the PR is accepted merge the branch into production
+- If the PR is accepted merge the branch
-- Then also merge the branch into main

 ### Pre-requisites